Please note this post contains affiliate links.

 what to serve with guinness corned beef

-When I think of corned beef I am always thinking of something warm and comforting on the side.
+When I think of corned beef in Guinness I am always thinking of something warm and comforting on the side.
 For me, this usually means some sort of potatoes since I’m not the biggest fan of the classic corned beef and cabbage combination.

 how to store and reheat